-A Taste of Washington County: From Farm to Table
+Get a Taste of Washington County, NY: From Farm to Table

-It's no secret Washington County is known for their incredible agritourism opportunities.
+It's no secret Washington County is known for its incredible agritourism opportunities.
 But what does that really entail?
-If up to now, you've only visited the occasional farmers market to purchase locally sourced products, you are missing out on a veritable treasure trove of farm to table experiences!
+If up to now, you've only visited the occasional farmers market to purchase locally sourced products, you are missing out on a veritable treasure trove of farm to table experiences.

-The entire county is full of not just farmers markets, but farms and farm stores, craft beverage producers, cheese producers, and farm-to-table restaurants.
-If you haven't made your way over to Saratoga's neighboring county to experience local fare in a really special way you are missing out!
-Check out how you can support your local community while enjoying fresh and seasonable foods and beverages in the many nearby communities in Washington County.
+The entire county is full of not just farmers markets, but farms and farm stores, craft beverage producers, cheese producers, and beyond.
+Check out how you can support your local community while enjoying fresh and seasonal food and beverages in nearby Washington County.

 Dancing Ewe Farm

 You might have seen Dancing Ewe Farm's fabulous cheese products being sold at the Saratoga Farmers Market.
-They're located right in Granville and they specialize in Tuscan-style cheesemaking.
-All of their products are handcrafted, and they only use raw milk from their own sheep.
+This farm is located in Granville, and they specialize in Tuscan-style cheesemaking.

 Dancing Ewe Farm started out as a neglected dairy farm when the land was purchased by Jody Somers in 2000.
 Fields were taken over by honeysuckle and briars and deteriorating buildings dotted the property.
 Somers was receiving training in Large Animal Veterinary Medicine at the time, and was also training sheepdogs.
 He decided to take his career in a different direction and he actually moved to Tuscany for three years to learn how to make sheep's milk cheeses!

-You can find Leibigs' Strawberry Ridge Farm products at the Cambridge Farmers Market and Lake George Farmers Market, or stop by the farm when they're in season!
+You can find Strawberry Ridge Farm products at the Cambridge Farmers Market, or stop by the farm when they're in season.